White Arrow Left

 6.)
 Do Interesting Experiments

-Biology can be a hands-on experience.
+A biology lesson can be a hands-on experience.
 Doing interesting experiments can engage students and help them get excited about their learning.
 Students can extract DNA from fruit like a banana or strawberry, dissect a frog, or examine a fingerprint.
 Utilize anything that gets their brains going and helps them learn the material.

 7.)
 Host a virtual field trip

-With our trophic levels simulation, “Trophic Levels: Grazer vs. predator.”
+With Labster's trophic levels simulation, “Trophic Levels: Grazer vs. predator.”
 Students will be able to explain the different chains within a food web and relate them to a trophic pyramid by safely guiding a zebra across a crocodile-filled river.

 Trophic levels simulation